AmateurECE/tinyware/README.md

 the only supported platforms are the BeagleBone Black and QEMU x86_64 virtual machines.

+The artifacts build in as little as 3 minutes, and boot in as little as 2 seconds!

 The BeagleBone image exposes a USB Mass Storage endpoint for sharing files between a development machine and the target, and the QEMU build accomplishes the same using `virtfs`.